dpak11/blockchain/README.md

 # Blockchain

-A blockchain web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a central Server for storing Blockchain, transaction details in any form.
+Blockchain web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a central Server for storing Blockchain, transaction details in any form.

-> This is a work-in-progress, currently in Phase-3 Development
+> Status: Work-in-progress, currently in Phase-4 Development

+(In Phases 1 and 2 we will simply create API's for testing the core blockchain functionality.
+You will need a REST API tool like [Postman](https://www.postman.com) to test this)

 ### Phase-1 :